salmonwatersheds/stream-temp/README.md

 ## Overview

-This repo contains code to compile, clean up, and visualize stream temperature data from multiple sources in BC and the Yukon. *There is not yet any QA/QC of these data.* Summaries of daily min, mean, and max stream temperature can be visualized in associated (R Shiny app)[https://salmonwatersheds.shinyapps.io/stream-temp/].
+This repo contains code to compile, clean up, and visualize stream temperature data from multiple sources in BC and the Yukon. *There is not yet any QA/QC of these data.* Summaries of daily min, mean, and max stream temperature can be visualized in associated [R Shiny app](https://salmonwatersheds.shinyapps.io/stream-temp/).

 ## Files